powerhome/oss-guide/docs/promoting/support.md

 ## Tier 1: Strategic Support

-This level of support is for projects with a strategic to value and robust engineering support.
+This level of support is for projects with a strategic to value and robust development support.
 To receive strategic support, a project must:

 - Have a strategic value to Power.
 - Have an internal employee project owner that serves as point of contact for all issues.